nguilanefall-a11y/AirbnbBot/replit.md

 ## Overview

 This is an AI-powered chatbot application designed for Airbnb property hosts to automate guest communication.
-The system allows hosts to manage multiple properties, create conversations with guests, and leverage OpenAI's GPT-5 model to automatically respond to common guest inquiries about check-in times, WiFi credentials, amenities, house rules, and other property-specific information.
+The system features **two distinct spaces**:

+1. **Espace Hôte** - Sophisticated admin interface where hosts manage multiple properties with comprehensive configuration options
+2. **Espace Voyageur** - Guest-facing chat interface accessible via unique links, restricted to ONE property per guest

+Hosts configure detailed property information (localisation, check-in procedures, WiFi, amenities, rules, etc.) and generate unique access links for their guests.
+Guests access their specific property via these links and interact with an AI assistant powered by OpenAI's GPT-4 model that provides contextual answers based on the host's configuration.

-The application features a landing page showcasing the product, a chat interface for real-time guest conversations, and an admin panel for property management.
+The application features a landing page showcasing the product, separate host and guest spaces, real-time WebSocket chat, and auto-save functionality.

 ## User Preferences